 At the age of 32, on July 3, 1936, he wed 18-year-old Pearl Irene Sands (1918-1991).

-They had three children, Elizabeth Pearl Waltes, Barbara Diane Harbaugh and Hugh Marshall Harbaugh.
+They together produced a brood of three children, Elizabeth Pearl Walters, Barbara Diane Harbaugh and Hugh Marshall Harbaugh.

-An old blue-tinted postcard view of Vesta's tipple at California, Washington County is seen here -- with a daily capacity of 7,000 tons, it was the largest bituminous coal mine in the world.
+The Vesta coal mining tipple at California -- with a daily capacity of 7,000 tons -- was the largest bituminous coal mine in the world.

-Said the Daily Courier, Elmer "was a member, deacon and Sunday school teacher of East Bethlehem Baptist Church and a member of Vestaburg Local No. 762, UMWA, and was employed at Jones and Laughlin Steel Corp's Vesta No. 5 Mine."
+Said the Daily Courier, Elmer "was a member, deacon and Sunday school teacher of East Bethlehem Baptist Church."

 Elmer suffered from hardening of the arteries for five years and diabetes for two.
 He died from a sudden heart attack at home on March 19, 1963, at the age of 59.
-Burial was in Maple Summit Cemetery near Mill Run.
+Following services presided over by Rev. Palmer Washburn, of the East Bethlehem Baptist Church, burial was in Maple Summit Cemetery near Mill Run.
+The Daily Courier published an obituary.

 Pearl survived her husband by 28 years.
 She died in 1991.